Caps & Hats

 Three sample types usually matter most:

 Good sampling removes surprises before they become expensive.
-Check symmetry panel to panel, seam finish at the sweatband, visor shape from the front and side, closure function, and logo consistency across colors if the order includes multiple shades.
-If any of those details are still vague, the bulk order is not ready.
+Check symmetry panel to panel, seam finish at the sweatband, visor shape from the front and side, closure function, and logo consistency across colors and finishes before sign-off.

 Pricing, MOQ, and Sample Costs